Participant Dashboard

 Age Restrictions

-Race registration Age Policy requires that as of race day, all Marathon participants must be 18 or older, all Half Marathon participants must be 16 or older, and all 8KM participants must be 11 or older.
-Kids Run participants must be between 5 and 12 years old on their race day.
+Race Registration Age Policy requires that as of race day, all Marathon participants must be 18 or older, all Half Marathon participants must be 16 or older, and all 8KM participants must be 11 or older, and Kids Run participants must be between 6-12 years old on their race day.
 This policy follows international standards, has been informed by our external medical advisers, and is in place for the safety of participants.
 Parents/guardians must sign the online waiver at registration for participants aged 18 or under.
 Parents/guardians are also urged to ensure that young runners have the training and pace judgement required to complete the event comfortably and safely.
 Event organizers reserve the right to require proof of age.

 Prohibited Items

 The use of strollers, bicycles, inline skates, or any other means of propulsion, pets, and personal drone use are strictly prohibited.
+Runners may also not run with any items such as flags or signs, so as not to interfere with other runners.
 The right to disqualify runners who fail to comply with these regulations is at the sole and exclusive decision of the Board of Directors of the Vancouver International Marathon Society.

 Drone Usage

-Personal and Commercial drone use is strictly prohibited at any Vancouver International Marathon Society event; including all BMO Vancouver Marathon events, the First Half, Granville Island Turkey Trot and Great Trek.
+Personal and Commercial drone use is strictly prohibited at any Vancouver International Marathon Society event, including at the BMO Vancouver Marathon, First Half, Jerome Classic, Granville Island Turkey Trot and Great Trek.

-For runner safety, music devices are not encouraged.
-There is no risk of disqualification for simple use.
-If a runner puts themselves or other runners at risk through an unsafe act that event officials determine was caused directly or indirectly through the use of a prohibited item however, the runner may be disqualified.
-Wear one earbud at most, so you can hear instructions from race officials.
-In the event of an accident, your wearing of earbuds may invalidate an insurance claim.
+For runner safety, music devices are discouraged.
+If a runner puts themselves or other runners at risk through an unsafe act that event officials determine was caused directly or indirectly through the use of a prohibited item, the runner may be disqualified.
+Headphones are strongly discouraged.

 Nordic Pole Walkers and Walkers

-Nordic Pole Walkers are not encouraged due to congestion on course.
+Nordic Pole Walkers are discouraged due to course congestion.
 However, should poles be required, participants will be placed in the last corral.
 In addition, Nordic pole walkers and walkers will be instructed to walk at the side of the course to reduce any potential congestion.
 All walkers must meet course time limits.

 Ambulatory, impaired or people with other disabilities

-Please contact the BMO Vancouver Marathon before registering.
+Please contact the BMO Vancouver Marathon event organizers before registering via email: [email protected].

 Timing Cutoffs

 There will be designated check points along the course with authorized course marshals that monitor and encourage runners to stay on pace and to ensure completion within the cut off time.
 A sweep vehicle will be available for pick up if necessary.
-Course time limits: Marathon 6 hours, Half Marathon 4 hours, 8KM 1.5 hours.
+Course time limits: Marathon 6 hours, running the first 30KM within 4 hours; plus Half Marathon 3.5 hours, 8KM 1.5 hours.

 Pacing